City of Vice: Episodes

 (Written by Clive Bradley.
 Directed by Justin Hardy.)
 Henry's narrative returns to the situation before the creation of the Runners.
 While lobbying the Duke of Newcastle to obtain his support for the venture, Henry investigates a secretive trade in child prostitutes.
 The UK DVD release of the series has this as the first episode.

 Reception

-City of Vice launched with 2.7 million viewers and an 11% share in the 9pm hour on Channel 4.
+City of Vice launched with 2.7 million viewers and an 11% share in the 9 p.m. hour on Channel 4.
 The first episode of City of Vice was relatively well received in the British press, The Times describing it as "an antidote to the current spate of twee costume dramas" and "more likely to resonate with cynical modern audiences".
 The Guardian described it as looking "gravelled for cash" but compensating with "documentary direction and Ian McDiarmid's voice, as rich as a liqueur."

 DVD release

 Contender Entertainment Group released the complete series on DVD in Region 2 (UK) on 18 February 2008.
 This release has been discontinued and is now out of print.

 Entertainment One released the complete series on DVD in Region 1 on 10 June 2008.